 My brother-in-law is (or will be once he finally files--it's been 9 months) executor of his father's estate (mother died first).
 A vacation home is part of the estate, and it has been closed up for the winter, so nothing needs to be done to "preserve" the property.
-The b-i-l is planning on opening...
+The b-i-l is...
 Read more »

 Unfortunately you get what you pay for.
 A no cost will may not be very good.
 Fist of all, there are statutory requirements for determining if a will is valid.
 Secondly, you want to make sure your will accomplishes your goals.
 Spend the money for a quality will.